magefast/M2_ProtectRemoveButton/README.md

-# Extension for Magento 2: ProtectRemoveButton
+# Extension for Magento 2: Protect Remove Button

 This extension will hide REMOVE buttons for followings:
 - Category